aaron-grau/curic/react/projects/widgets/README.md

 ### Instructions

-* Create a `clock.jsx` file in your `frontend` folder.
-Render the `Clock` component inside of your `Root` component.
+* Start by creating a new file `clock.jsx` in your `frontend` folder and defining your `Clock` class there.
+Remember to export.
+You will require this class from `widgets.jsx` and incorporate it into `Root#render`.
+This is the pattern you will follow for all the widgets.

-* Don't forget to create a render method.
+* Create a render method.
 Give your clock a title and check that this renders correctly on the page.

 * In the constructor, set the initial state of your clock using `new Date()`.